 In 7 days, 7 female guides from Icelandic Mountain Guides completed a traverse of the largest glacier in Europe.
 This is a huge achievement, and we are extremely proud of them.
-That’s why this week, we are covering the story of how they did it, the challenges and they face along the way, and what they learned from the experience.
+That’s why this week, we are covering the story of how they did it, the challenges and they face along the way, and what they learned from t

 The Ladies from Icelandic Mountain Guides